ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 Now check what it says the package name is near the top (in parenthesis).
 Check if the package name starts with "app.rvx" like in [this image](https://imgur.com/a/TUBgLLt).
 If it says something else, then you'll need to patch again, (using an unpatched APK of the suggested version,) and apply the `MicroG Support` patch this time.

 **c)** You are installing a patched YT ReVanced Extended APK that is an older version than the YT ReVanced Extended that is currently installed.
 Uninstall YT ReVanced Extended before installing the older version.
-Refer to the Exporting The Settings section in the [YT guide](https://www.reddit.com/r/revancedextended/wiki/yt-guide/#wiki_exporting_the_settings) for info on how to backup your settings from the installed YT ReVanced Extended so that you won't lose it all when you uninstall it.
+Refer to the "Exporting / Importing The Settings" section in the [YT guide](https://www.reddit.com/r/revancedextended/wiki/yt-guide/#wiki_exporting_the_settings) for info on how to backup your settings from the installed YT ReVanced Extended so that you won't lose it all when you uninstall it.

 **d)** You are installing an older version of Vanced MicroG than the one you already have installed.
 To uninstall the one you currently have installed, open your device Settings > Apps > Vanced MicroG > Uninstall.